-If you’re new to San Francisco, then it’s important to be aware that our city has a variety of microclimates.
+If you’re new to San Francisco, you may be learning that our city has a variety of microclimates.
 One minute you can be driving around with the top down, sweating, and the next you’re turning on the seat warmers.
 If you’re considering purchasing a home here and are particularly weather sensitive, it’s important to know which neighborhoods tend to have the most favorable climates.

 Of course, San Francisco has citywide fog and wind no matter where you go.
 But some areas have longer periods of time during a given day when the sun shines and the wind is at a minimum.
 So here’s a quick rundown:

 The Mission.
 Bernal’s neighbor is the Mission, which also shares in the weather fun.
-The nice part about the Mission is that the dining scene has exploded, so there are tons of restaurant options, as well as unique shops along Valencia and throughout the neighborhood.
-If your commute involves walking to BART at either 16th/24th and Mission, your morning and evening strolls won’t force you to confront driving winds.
+The nice part about the Mission is that it has a world-class dining scene and many unique shops along Valencia and throughout the neighborhood.
+If your commute involves walking to BART at either 16th/24th and Mission, you won’t be up against driving winds during your morning and evening strolls.

 Noe Valley.
 I live in the part of Noe that’s defined as “Upper Noe”—the area bordered by Guerrero, Cesar Chavez, 30th Street, and up as far as Diamond.
 For the most part, you can avoid the high winds in Noe, but it does depend on how into the “valley” part you are.
 Most days when I walk my dogs in the late afternoon, I’m wearing sunglasses and have a light jacket on.
 However, up there in Diamond Heights, the fog hangs thick.
 And when I drive down, say, Clipper, from Portola in the Twin Peaks area, I typically experience a transition from no sun and heavy fog to sun.
 There’s a notable difference every time.